Bogdanp/dramatiq/README.md

 [![PyPI version](https://badge.fury.io/py/dramatiq.svg)](https://badge.fury.io/py/dramatiq)
 [![Documentation](https://img.shields.io/badge/doc-latest-brightgreen.svg)](http://dramatiq.defn.io)

-**dramatiq** is a task queueing library for Python with a focus on simplicity, reliability and performance.
+**dramatiq** is a distributed task processing library for Python with a focus on simplicity, reliability and performance.

 Here's what it looks like: